asimwe1/rust_chatapp/site/guide/10-pastebin.md

 This declares the `index` route for requests to `GET /` as returning a static string with the specified contents.
 Rocket will take the string and return it as the body of a fully formed HTTP response with `Content-Type: text/plain`.
-You can read more about how Rocket formulates responses at the [API documentation for the Responder trait](@api/rocket/response/trait.Responder.html).
+You can read more about how Rocket formulates responses in the [responses section] of the guide or at the [API documentation for the Responder trait](@api/rocket/response/trait.Responder.html).

+[responses section]: ../responses

 Remember that routes first need to be mounted before Rocket dispatches requests to them.
 To mount the `index` route, modify the main function so that it reads: